tomatolog/manticore/docs/9_api_reference/full-text_search_query_settings/setindexweights.rst

 that means to disable weighting summing.

-When a match with the same document ID is found in several different local indexes, by default Sphinx simply chooses the match from the index specified last in the query.
+When a match with the same document ID is found in several different local indexes, by default Manticore simply chooses the match from the index specified last in the query.
 This is to support searching through partially overlapping index partitions.